 Highly qualified practitioners

 What is sun damage?

 Sun damage can start to appear at anytime.
 Often the first signs are darker patches on the skin that often start small and then multiply and become larger.
-Common areas that show signs of sun damage first are the hands, chest, shoulders and face as these are areas that are exposed more to the sun than others.
-Freckles are a sign of sun damage and if you have freckles and look back to when you was a baby you will notice they weren’t there then.
+Common areas that show signs of sun damage first are the hands, chest, shoulders and face as these areas are exposed to the sun more than others.
+Freckles are also a sign of sun damage – many people find that they gain freckles throughout life, and that they didn’t have the same freckles (or any!) when they were younger.

 Sun damage is caused by (it’s in the name) the SUN!
-The sun is constantly ageing and changing our skins DNA.
-Too much sun without the right protection will damage the skins surface leading to ageing and unsightly darker patches/pigmentation to form.
+The sun is constantly ageing and changing our skin’s DNA.
+Too much sun without the right protection will damage the surface of your skin, leading your skin to appear aged, perhaps with some unsightly darker patches and uneven pigmentation beginning to form.